TimShaw1/Among-Us-AI/README.md

 ## Setup Requirements
 0. Have python installed
 1. Clone the repository and install requirements.txt
-2. Copy `Version.dll` and place it in your Among Us directory
+2. Copy `version.dll` and place it in your Among Us directory
 3. Copy the path of your among us install folder and paste it in `sendDataDir.txt`
   - Right click the folder name "Among Us" from the top bar and select "Copy address as text"
 4. Get an API key from your OpenAI account and paste it in a new file called `APIkey.txt`